Lumbar Disc Disease

 A disc herniation in turn can be classified as a protrusion or an extrusion, depending on the geometry of the disc material outside of the disc space.
 If the base is wider than the distance displaced, a protrusion is present, whereas with extrusion, the displaced disc is narrower than the base (see Figures 2 and 3).

 Beyond that, extruded discs may lose their continuity with the disc from which they came.
 This is known as a sequestered disc herniation.
-Discs may also herniate into the vertebral body itself, via defects in the end plate (see Figure 4).
+Discs may also herniate into the vertebral body itself, via defects in the end plate.
+These are called intravertaebral herniations (see Figure 4).

-herniated material may compress the central spinal canal or nearby nerve roots.
-Herniations are most commonly
+layer.
+The herniated material may compress the central spinal canal or nearby nerve roots.
+Herniations are most

-In the lumbar spine, the nerve roots branch off within the central canal one level before their exit and descend vertically before exiting through the foramen from which they take their name (see Figure 5).
-For example, the L5 nerve root exits under the L5 pedicle.
-The nerve root first branches off the cauda equina [see below] between L4 and L5 and travels distally across the L5 vertebral body before exiting laterally under the pedicle of L5.
-As such, L5 is subject to compression by a central disc herniation of the L4/L5 disc, and (more commonly) by a lateral disc herniation at L5/S1.
+In the lumbar spine, the nerve roots are named by the level of the pedicle under which they exit the spine.
+For example, the L5 nerve root exits under the L5 pedicle (see Figure 5).
+Note that the nerve roots branch off the cauda equina [see below] within the central canal one level above their exit point, and descend vertically within the canal before exiting through the foramen.
+The L5 nerve, again by example, branches off the cauda equina between the L4 and L5 vertebrae, and travels distally across the L5 vertebral body before exiting laterally under the pedicle of L5.
+As such, L5 is subject to compression at two distinct places: by a central disc herniation of the L4/L5 disc, and (more commonly) by a lateral disc herniation at L5/S1.

 (The lumbar arrangement lies in contrast to that of the cervical spine, where nerve roots transverse horizontally across one disc and exit under the pedicle of the body numbered above (so-called “mismatch”).
 That is, the C5 root exits under the C4 pedicle.
 Because of the root’s horizontal path in the cervical spine, a herniation at C4-5 herniation will affect the C5 nerve root, if any, independent of whether the disc herniation is central or lateral).

 Lumbar disc bulges and herniations can present as axial pain when associated with degenerative disc disease.
 If there is nerve root compression or irritation, patients might complain of pain or paresthesias traveling from the back to the buttock and down the posterior leg, so-called radicular symptoms.
 When the L4-L5 level is involved, pain may wrap around the leg to the dorsum of the foot.
 With L5-S1 herniations, symptoms are more commonly present on the plantar side of the foot.
 Muscle weakness may also be a complaint.
-Symptoms are usually unilateral but can be bilateral in large herniations that are centrally located.
-Oftentimes, patients will describe worsening of pain with sitting or bending since this exacerbates disc bulging.
+Symptoms are usually unilateral but can be bilateral when large herniations are centrally located.
+Oftentimes, patients will describe worsening of pain with sitting or bending, a motion that exacerbates disc bulging.

 The physical examination begins with an assessment of gait.
 Strength testing of the lower extremity muscles should be performed and graded on a 0 to 5 scale.
 Knee extension and ankle dorsiflexion tests L4 motor function, and physical exam for L4 nerve root injury may also reveal a weakened patellar reflex.
 L5 is the major nerve root controlling hip abduction and great toe extension (which may be easier to test).
 The S1 nerve root can be tested by having the patient toe walk: plantar flexion via gastrocnemius and soleus function relies on this nerve root.

 Active and passive range of motion as well as strength testing of the hip can reveal abnormalities and is important to perform since hip pain is commonly mislabeled as back pain.
 Range of motion of the spine should be evaluated by flexion, extension, rotation, and bending to either side.
-Flexion of the spine increases the load on the posterior disc and usually results in worsening of pain or paresthesias in the case of disc herniation.
-For this reason, a worsening of symptoms when the patient is asked to bend backwards is more consistent with a diagnosis of degenerative changes or spinal stenosis.
+Flexion of the spine increases the load on the posterior disc.
+This motion therefore usually results in worsening of pain or paresthesias when a disc herniation is present.
+In contrast, a worsening of symptoms on extension is more consistent with a diagnosis of degenerative arthritis.
 Tenderness to palpation over the paraspinal muscles and over the spinous processes is not specific for a herniated disc.

-The straight leg raise is the most important special test for diagnosing L5 or S1 radiculopathy.
-With the patient lying supine, the examiner passively lifts the affected leg (straightened at the knee) to 30 to 70 degrees.
+The straight leg raise is an important, albeit subjective, test for diagnosing L5 or S1 radiculopathy.
+With the patient lying supine, the examiner passively lifts the affected leg (straightened at the knee) from 30 to 70 degrees.
 If this maneuver reproduces the patient’s radiating pain or paresthesias, it is considered positive.
-Pain reproduction when testing the contralateral leg has a higher specificity but lower sensitivity, so may be used for confirmation.
+Pain reproduction when testing the contralateral leg (lifting the asymptomatic leg and causing pain of the symptomatic leg) has a higher specificity but lower sensitivity, so may be used for confirmation.

-MRI with gadolinium should be obtained when considering revision surgery since post-surgical scarring will enhance with contrast while recurrent disc herniation will not.
+MRI with gadolinium should be obtained when considering revision surgery, because post-surgical scarring will enhance with contrast while recurrent disc herniation will not.
 Gadolinium is also necessary if there is suspicion of neoplastic or infectious etiology.
 If plain radiography is performed, findings may include narrowing of the space between adjacent vertebral bodies, loss of lumbar or cervical lordosis, or spondylosis.

-The differential diagnosis of disc herniation includes other causes of nerve root compression and inflammation, such as spinal stenosis, other mass lesions such as tumor, fibrosis from previous surgery, and spondylolisthesis.
-Degenerative joint disease can involve the presence of bone spurs which may also impinge on a nerve root.
+The differential diagnosis of disc herniation includes other causes of nerve root compression and inflammation, including spinal stenosis, mass lesions such as a tumor, fibrosis from previous surgery, and spondylolisthesis.
+Degenerative joint disease can produce bone spurs which may impinge on a nerve root.
 A hematoma should be considered in patients taking anticoagulants, who have recently had a spinal puncture procedure, or who have suffered trauma to the back.

 Axial pain from facet joint degenerative joint disease usually presents as ill-defined pain, worse with activity and relieved with rest.
 Degenerative joint disease usually does not cause pain to radiate down the extremities, but some patients may describe low back pain traveling below the buttocks.
 Infectious etiologies such as osteomyelitis and discitis usually present as localized pain and do not radiate.